ru-ace/dell-fan-mon/readme.md

 # NAME

-i8kmon-ng - temperature monitor for Dell Laptops
+dell-fan-mon - temperature monitor for Dell Laptops

 # SYNOPSIS

-i8kmon-ng \[*OPTION*\]...
+dell-fan-mon \[*OPTION*\]...

 # DESCRIPTION

-The i8kmon-ng is a daemon that monitors the cpu temperature, and control the fan speed on some Dell laptops.
+The dell-fan-mon is a daemon that monitors the cpu temperature, and control the fan speed on some Dell laptops.
 It does that by means of regularly reading the system temperature, and choosing appropriate speed of the fans.

-All options can be customized at **/etc/i8kmon-ng.conf**, or via command-line options
+All options can be customized at **/etc/dell-fan-mon.conf**, or via command-line options

-On Debian and derivated OSes, i8kmon-ng starts in the background by default as a service.
+On Debian and derivated OSes, dell-fan-mon starts in the background by default as a service.

 # ACCESS MODE

-i8kmon-ng can access for temp and fan control with two modes (**--mode**
+dell-fan-mon can access for temp and fan control with two modes (**--mode**
 \<*mode*\>):

   - *mode* 0: use dell-smm-hwmon(i8k) kernel module.
 This mode is more safety and can be used by unprivileged user.

   - *mode* 1: use direct SMM BIOS calls.
 USE ON YOUR OWN RISK.
-To use this mode, i8kmon-ng needs root privileges.
+To use this mode, dell-fan-mon needs root privileges.

 # DISABLE BIOS FAN CONTROL

 USE ON YOUR OWN RISK.
-i8kmon-ng can try disable BIOS fan control with two methods(**--bios\_disable\_method** \<*method*\>):
+dell-fan-mon can try disable BIOS fan control with two methods(**--bios\_disable\_method** \<*method*\>):

   - *method* 1: using code from *https://github.com/clopez/dellfan*